 - The “Degree Type” field is where you can specify whether your work must be accessed from within campus.
 “Honors Thesis” makes your work part of the library’s public collection; “Honors Thesis—Campus Access” will only allow your thesis to be downloaded from a computer within the LMU network.

-- When your thesis work is complete, please send the file(s) to the University Honors Program for inclusion in this collection.
+- When your thesis work is complete, please click on the submission button below to begin the process of adding your work to this collection.
 Your Honors Thesis requirement is not considered fulfilled until the final version of your thesis has been uploaded to this site.

 - If your final thesis work is not in a form that can be uploaded to this site, please contact Dr. John David N. Dionisio, Associate Director of the University Honors Program, to determine an alternative mechanism for accessing your work.

 - The information you enter can be revised after submission.
 Please contact Dr. Dionisio as well to request changes.

 The only submittable item that is not electronic is a signed permission letter allowing the Hannon Library to distribute your work to the web at large, as opposed to just making it available within the campus network.
 This permission letter is required to be physically on-file in order to permit Internet-wide distribution.

 The permission form is available as this PDF download.
 Download, print, fill out, and sign the form, then drop it off at the Honors office.
 The library needs this form in order to have the work be available on the Digital Commons platform.Submit Your Honors Thesis Information